GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

 After all the Bouger anomaly pretends to correct the mass deficiency presented by the water layer, so we should add because water is less dense than the rocks below.
-The answer relyies on the way gravity effects are computed by the Parker’s method and practical aspects of using the FFT.
+The answer relyies on the way gravity effects are computed by the Parker's method and practical aspects of using the FFT.

 grdmath faa.grd water\_g.grd SUB = bouguer.grd